 The Town’s primary goal is to improve and maintain infrastructure to the highest standard possible and to maximize tax dollars to achieve this in the most efficient way.

 Additionally, an Infrastructure Capacity Assessment was completed in 2014, which informs us of the current capacity of Kindersley infrastructure to support future residential, commercial, and industrial development.
 (See also: Kindersley Growth Plan)

-Through the use of sophisticated asset management software, the Town of Kindersley is also able to monitor and determine use and lifespan of infrastructure and equipment in order to plan and budget proactively for necessary replacement and future work.
+The Town of Kindersley has a total of 75 kilometres of paved road surface.
+Through the use of sophisticated asset management software, the Town of Kindersley is able to monitor and determine use and lifespan of infrastructure and equipment in order to plan and budget proactively for necessary replacement and future work.

 The Town’s Long-term Infrastructure Plan assesses the condition of all road surfaces, rating such components as road cracking, ruts, and curb and gutter safety on a scale of poor to good.
 The condition of adjoining infrastructure such as water, stormwater and sanitary sewer pipes and valves is also factored into the projected work plan.
-The Town of Kindersley has a total of 75 kilometres of paved road surface.

 Private property including parking lots and mobile home estates is the responsibility of the property or landowner to repair and maintain the roads.
 The Ministry of Highways is responsible for paving the approaches off of Highway 7 and 21.